Recognized as one of BC's Top Employers (2017)

-Here are some of the reasons why Raymond James Ltd. was selected as one of Canada's Top 100 Employers (2017) and BC's Top Employers (2016):
+Here are some of the reasons why Raymond James Ltd. was selected as one of BC's Top Employers (2017):

 - Each May, Raymond James' employees reach out to the community and volunteer with local causes as part of the annual "Raymond James Cares Month" program -- over 60 organizations were supported last year with employees receiving paid time off to volunteer and matching financial donations to their chosen charitable initiatives